Friends, associates and kindred spirits of ELECTRICITYCLUB.CO.UK who may be of interest…

 Amour Records is an electronic music record label based in Athens who have KID MOXIE, TAREQ, GLASS REBEL, SOMEONE WHO ISN’T ME, SARAH P. and FASCINATION! among their expanding roster.

 The Compact Cassette medium was first introduced at the Berlin Radio Show in 1963.
 Since then a staggering amount of different products were sold to consumers.
 This website aims to list the large majority of all cassette recorders and decks ever produced.

 The tagline of the Nordic friendly blog Cold War Night Life is “electronic music and culture”.
-In 2016, they released a multi-disc compilation album ‘Heresy: A Tribute To Rational Youth’ in honour of the Canadian synth trailblazers.
+In 2016, they released a multi-disc compilation album ‘Heresy: A Tribute To Rational Youth’ in honour of the Canadian trailblazers.

-Les Disques du Crépuscule was founded in Brussels by journalists Michel Duval and Annik Honoré with designer Benoît Hennebert; their first release was the cosmopolitan compilation cassette ‘From Brussels With Love’.
+Les Disques du Crépuscule was founded in Brussels by journalists Michel Duval and Annik Honoré with designer Benoît Hennebert; their first release was the cosmopolitan cassette ‘From Brussels With Love’.
 Continuing the tradition, the label is now run by former employee James Nice.

-“We love electronic music” say Undo Records, the Athens based record company who continue the tradition of iconic labels like Factory and Mute with an attention to detail and a tasteful if occasionally eccentric design aesthetic.
+“We love electronic music” say Undo Records, the Athens based record company who continue the tradition of labels like Factory and Mute with an attention to detail and a tasteful if occasionally eccentric design aesthetic.